webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 Since the eyelid renders horizontally between 0 and 200 pixels, the eyelashes spill slightly outside the the left edge of the original drawing area.
-The ''filter'' tag's [[svg/attributes/x|'''x''']]/[[svg/attributes/y|'''y''']]/[[svg/attributes/width|'''width''']]/[[svg/attributes/height|'''height''']] attributes apply the effect to a wider set of dimensions.
+The ''filter'' element's [[svg/attributes/x|'''x''']]/[[svg/attributes/y|'''y''']]/[[svg/attributes/width|'''width''']]/[[svg/attributes/height|'''height''']] attributes apply the effect to a wider set of dimensions.
 Setting [[svg/attributes/filterUnits|'''filterUnits''']] to